pluralsight/guides/draft/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 `@FindBy` accepts all the ways of locating elements previously discussed (like tag names and CSS selectors).

-The `PageFactory` object instantiates a page object (if a class object is passed instead of an instance), finds its annotated fields and then initialize them to the associated elements of the page.
+The `PageFactory` object instantiates a page object (if a class object is passed instead of an instance), finds its annotated fields and then, initialize them to the associated elements of the page.

 By default, the name of the field in the Java class is assumed to be the ID or name of the element on the page.

-You can either use this annotation by specifying one of the location strategies with an appropriate value (like `id` in the example above) or by specifying both `how` and `using` this way:
+But you can either use this annotation by specifying one of the location strategies with an appropriate value (like `id` in the example above) or by specifying both `how` and `using` this way:
 ```java
 @FindBy(how = How.ID, using = "editor_1-1")
 private WebElement textBox;
 ```

-Now, our tests will be free of implementation  details:
+Now, the code of our tests will be free of implementation  details:
 ```java
 LessonPage emphasis = LessonPage.getPage(driver);